Pranay-Suthar/Pranay-Suthar/README.md

 💻 Passionate about **Data Structures & Algorithms, Backend Development (Java & Spring Boot), and Problem Solving.**
 📚 Currently pursuing my B.Tech in IT and documenting my **52 Weeks of DSA Challenge.**
 🌱 Exploring **Recursion, Dynamic Programming, and System Design** while building real-world projects.
-⚡ Fun fact: I treat debugging like detective work—every bug has a story to tell.
+⚡ Fun fact: I treat debugging like detective work every bug has a story to tell.

 ---